Sichuan-Style Shaokao (Chinese BBQ, 烧烤)

 Vegetable Chuan

 The abundance of vegetables offered in Sichuan shaokao is to me one of its most brilliant aspects.
 Even non meat lovers can enjoy barbeque in Chengdu.
 From thinly sliced potatoes and lotus root and various kinds of tofu and mushrooms, to green chilies, green beans, eggplant, cauliflower and even corn (each giant kernel threaded onto the skewer in single file), the options go on and on.
 You can use the same marinade as the meat, or simply brush them generously with oil and dust them with the shaokao spice before, during and/or after grilling.
+Cooks in Sichuan often use a homemade scallion oil to brush the skewers while grilling, sprinkling the shaokao spice on, then flipping the skewer and repeating on the other side.

 The key step here is to parboil the more dense vegetables before grilling, both to make them pliable enough to thread on the skewers (otherwise they will break) and to make the grilling faster.
 This is tricky though, because if you over-boil them, they will also break during threading.
 So you want just a partial cook, about half-way done.